Canadian American Association of Professional Baseball: History

-Subsequent changes

 For 2006, the Can-Am League added two teams.
 Floyd Hall Enterprises, which owned the Jackals, decided to launch a second team after the New Jersey Cardinals franchise was relocated and founded the Sussex Skyhawks.
 The Skyhawks took the place of the Elmira Pioneers, which moved into the amateur New York Collegiate Baseball League.
 The league also received a new member from the Atlantic League of Professional Baseball, as the Nashua Pride joined as the eighth team.

 Another Atlantic League team defected to the Can-Am League for 2007 as the Atlantic City Surf joined.
 To even out the teams, The Grays were relaunched to serve as the traveling team.

 After the 2007 season, the New Haven County Cutters and North Shore Spirit ceased operations.

 For 2008, Ottawa, which had lost its franchise in the International League, joined the Can-Am League as the Rapidz, an eighth franchise, displacing the Grays.

 After the 2008 season, Rapidz management declared bankruptcy.
 The league declared its intention to operate the Ottawa franchise in 2009.
 The league changed the team's name back to Rapids, a spelling used during the team's founding (Rapides in French).
 Later, however, the Commissioner stated the need for a "fresh start" and opened a contest to select a new name for the team.
 The winning name was "Voyageurs".

 Still later, the Atlantic City franchise was terminated, as a sale fell through.
 On March 30, 2009, the league announced that it would shrink to six teams rather than having two league-operated teams.

 The Nashua Pride franchise was sold and was known in 2009 as the American Defenders of New Hampshire because of the military tie-ins of its new ownership group.
 During the 2009 season the Defenders were locked out of Holman Stadium and forced to play their last home games on the road, bringing doubt to the future of baseball in Nashua.
-The Quebec Capitales would go on to win their second League Championship.
+The Québec Capitales would go on to win their second League Championship.